abcdqc/abcdqc_webserver/README.md

  * Anna Kondylis

 ## Data file documentation
-TODO
-Examples file names:
- * modalityT1-sexM-age8-scannerSiemens
+The aggregations for all possible plots are pre-calculated in the [abcdqc_batchserver](https://github.com/abcdqc/abcdqc_batchserver) and served as files from within the webserver.
+The file names describe what filters were applied before calculating the aggregations.
+For instance, the aggregations for scans made with just a GE scanner are stored in `Manufacturer-GE.json`.

+The files are formatted as JSON objects where the top-level keys are the names of the IQMs.
+Inside the IQM are various statistics.
+The `kde` field is an array of coordinates.
+Each coordinate is an array of two values, where the first is the metric value (the y-axis on a violin plot) and the second is the density (width of the violin plot).
 Example JSON structure:

     {
         efc: { // IQMs at the top level
             mean: .55; // general stats
             quartiles: [.5, .6],
-            kde: [ // then an array of the KDE curve values [10, .5], // first element is the density (width of the violin), second variable is the metric value [20, .6]
+            kde: [ // then an array of the KDE curve values [.5, 10], // first element is the metric value, second element is the density (width of the violin) [.6, 20]
             ]
         }
     }